nonfungi/customer-churn-prediction/README.md

 # Customer Churn Prediction with a Focus on Data Preprocessing

 This project is an end-to-end machine learning pipeline focused on predicting customer churn for a telecommunications company.
-A significant emphasis is placed on the crucial stages of **data cleaning**, **exploratory data analysis (EDA)**, **feature preprocessing**, and **model interpretation**.
-The goal is to build a reliable classification model and, more importantly, to understand the key drivers behind customer churn.
+A significant emphasis is placed on the crucial stages of **data cleaning**, **exploratory data analysis (EDA)**, **feature preprocessing**, and **model comparison**.
+The goal is to build a reliable classification model and understand the key drivers behind customer churn.

+---

+## 🏆 Final Results and Conclusion

+The final selected model for this project is the **`LogisticRegression` model**.

+This project serves as a practical example of the principle that model complexity does not guarantee better performance.
+While a more advanced `RandomForestClassifier` was also trained, the simpler, more interpretable baseline model proved to be more effective for the specific business goal of minimizing missed churners (False Negatives).

+* **Winning Model Accuracy:** ~81.6%
+* **Key Business Insights:** The model interpretation revealed that key drivers of churn include having a **month-to-month contract**, **fiber optic internet service**, and using **electronic check payments**.
+Conversely, factors like **long tenure** and subscribing to services like **tech support** and **online security** are strong indicators of customer loyalty.

 ---